-- maintaining its financial solidity and respecting the Risk Appetite targets; - preserving its financial flexibility to finance organic growth and growth through acquisitions; - adequate allocation of capital to the various business lines according to the Group's strategic objectives; - maintaining the Group's resilience in the event of stress scenarios; - meeting the expectations of its various stakeholders: supervisors debt and equity investors rating agencies and shareholders.
+- meeting its regulatory requirement, - maintaining its financial solidity and respecting the Risk Appetite targets; - preserving its financial flexibility to finance organic growth within SG group risk weighted assets allocation; - maintaining the Group's resilience in the event of stress scenarios.

-The Group determines its internal solvency targets in accordance with these objectives and regulatory thresholds.
+SG Luxembourg group Board of Directors approves its internal capital risk appetite thresholds and limits in accordance with these objectives and regulatory requirements.